-It is thought that the strange treatment involved sleeping in the temple, and allowing many snakes to slither over you as you slept.
+It is thought that the strange treatment involved sleeping in the temple and allowing many snakes to slither over you as you slept.

-Contemporary scholars can actually study some of the diseases of the time, as those looking to be healed would go to local sculptors to have their affected body part made into a figure to dedicate at the temple.
+Contemporary scholars can actually study some of the diseases of the time, as those looking to be healed would go to local sculptors to have their affected body part made into a figure to dedicate to the temple.

 From the remnants of these sculptures, archaeologists can map out the afflictions of ancient people.

-Along with its many luxurious facilities, the Asclepieion of Epidaurus offered beautiful, serene natural surroundings, with lush vegetation and stunning views of the surrounding mountaintops.
+Along with its many luxurious facilities, the Asclepieion of Epidaurus offered beautiful, serene natural surroundings with lush vegetation and stunning views of the surrounding mountaintops.

 This is perhaps the most famous metaphysical place in Greece.
 The Cave of Penteli survives through the ages along with its legends and mysteries.